Microorganism: Ecology

 Microorganisms are found in almost every habitat present in nature, including hostile environments such as the North and South poles, deserts, geysers, and rocks.
 They also include all the marine microorganisms of the oceans and deep sea.
 Some types of microorganisms have adapted to extreme environments and sustained colonies; these organisms are known as extremophiles.
 Extremophiles have been isolated from rocks as much as 7 kilometres below the Earth's surface, and it has been suggested that the amount of organisms living below the Earth's surface is comparable with the amount of life on or above the surface.
 Extremophiles have been known to survive for a prolonged time in a vacuum, and can be highly resistant to radiation, which may even allow them to survive in space.
 Many types of microorganisms have intimate symbiotic relationships with other larger organisms; some of which are mutually beneficial (mutualism), while others can be damaging to the host organism (parasitism).
-If microorganisms can cause disease in a host they are known as pathogens and then they are sometimes referred to as microbes.
+If microorganisms can cause disease in a host they are known as pathogens.
 Microorganisms play critical roles in Earth's biogeochemical cycles as they are responsible for decomposition and nitrogen fixation.

 Bacteria use regulatory networks that allow them to adapt to almost every environmental niche on earth.
 A network of interactions among diverse types of molecules including DNA, RNA, proteins and metabolites, is utilised by the bacteria to achieve regulation of gene expression.
 In bacteria, the principal function of regulatory networks is to control the response to environmental changes, for example nutritional status and environmental stress.
 A complex organization of networks permits the microorganism to coordinate and integrate multiple environmental signals.